FGIT: Fault-Guided Fine-Tuning for Code Generation: Approach

 Let $T_c$ and $T_a$ denote the number of tokens in $c^{\text{correct}}$ and $c^{\text{incorrect}}$.
 We construct token-level boolean mask vectors $V_{\text{token}}^c$ and $V_{\text{token}}^a$ for $c^{correct}$ and $c^{incorrect}$ as follows: \begin{small}

 \end{small}

 \textit{Hybrid Level Vectors}.
-To create comprehensive representations of \textit{error-sensitive segments}, we combine line-level and token-level masks.
+To create comprehensive representations of \ess, we combine line-level and token-level masks.
 However, these two types of masks operate at different granularities and cannot be directly combined.
-We must first align these representations to the same granularity to enable their integration.

-We convert line-level masks to token-level granularity, as illustrated in Algorithm~\ref{alg:line_to_token}.
-Lines 1-2 initialize a token-level mask vector (size T) and the position index.
-Lines 3-16 implement the core logic - for each code line (1 to L), when the line is masked $v_i=1$ (marked lines, Lines 5-8), all tokens in that line receive mask value 1; otherwise (unmarked lines, Lines 10-15), tokens receive value 0.
-For $V_{\text{line}}^c$ and $V_{\text{line}}^a$, we identify the corresponding tokens within that line to get $V_{\text{line-to-token}}^c$ and $V_{\text{line-to-token}}^a$.
+To get line-level masks with token-level granularity, we first initialize a new token-level mask vector with all zeros, corresponding to the total number of tokens in the code.
+Then, for each line in the original code, all tokens belonging to that line are assigned the line's mask value (1 if the line is marked, 0 if it is unmarked) in this new token-level mask.
+This process yields the token-level representations $V_{\text{line-to-token}}^c$ and $V_{\text{line-to-token}}^a$ when applied to $V_{\text{line}}^c$ and $V_{\text{line}}^a$ respectively.
+We then use an element-wise addition operation to combine $V_{\text{line-to-token}}$ and $V_{\text{token}}$, as follows: